Ziyad185581/Diversity-and-Inclusion-/README.md

 ---

 ## 👤 About Me
 Hi, I'm Moideen Siyad!
 I completed this task as part of my journey to enhance my data analytics and workplace diversity assessment skills.
-Feel free to connect with me on LinkedIn - (<linkedin.com/in/moideen-siyad-a44649235>)
+Feel free to connect with me on [LinkedIn] - <(https://www.linkedin.com/in/moideen-siyad-a44649235/)>
 ---

 ### Acknowledgments